Active senior woman smiling and flexing arms outdoors.

 • Elderly persons face an increased likelihood of shingles symptoms, which occur when the chickenpox virus reactivates.

-• The older adult population is more susceptible to urinary tract infections, and UTI symptoms might appear differently because confusion can replace traditional symptoms like pain.
+• The older adult population is more susceptible to urinary tract infections, and UTI symptoms may appear differently because confusion can replace traditional symptoms, such as pain.

 • Slower recovery from illnesses or injuries due to reduced immune efficiency and slower tissue repair.

 Complicating factors: Individuals' immune systems face increased stress when they have conditions such as diabetes alongside chronic kidney disease, hypertension, and COPD.
-These conditions trigger persistent inflammation and blood circulation issues, impairing immune system regulation capabilities.
+These conditions trigger persistent inflammation and blood circulation issues, impairing the immune system's regulatory capabilities.

 Regulatory medications that physicians provide regularly to elderly patients often cause immunosuppressive side effects.
 For example: